yandex-research/AsyncReasoning/README.md

 # AsyncReasoning

-This repository contains supplementary code for the paper **Asynchronous Reasoning: Training-Free Interactive Thinking LLMs**
+This repository contains supplementary code for the paper **Asynchronous Reasoning: Training-Free Interactive Thinking LLMs.**

 More detailed instructions will be added shortly.
 However, you should be able to run the method itself with the current version.